Soft & delicate fig jam recipe with nutty, crunchy seeds & a squeeze of tangy lemon

 Fruit, flower, or false fruit it all makes for good jam.

-This is a simple recipe, made with just 3 ingredients, in one pan, and simmered for no more than 30 minutes.
-As fresh figs have a borderline acid pH, its advised to add acid to the jam – usually lemon juice.
+This is a simple fig jam recipe is made with just 3 ingredients, in one pan, and simmered for no more than 30 minutes.
+As fresh figs have a borderline acid pH, its advised to add acid to the jam - usually lemon juice.
 The acid helps to preserve the fruit correctly.

 Many jam recipes suggest the addition of pectin to allow the jam to gel quicker and be jelly-like.
 Pectin reduces cooking time in jams where the fruit contains less natural pectin and so normally take a while to gel.
-Figs contain enough natural pectin for jam making and so no extra pectin is required.
+Figs contain enough natural pectin for jam making and so no extra pectin is required in a fig jam recipe.

 Once the figs have been simmering for 20-30 minutes the natural pectin will bind with the sugar and become jelly-like.
 In order to test if the jam is ready, spoon a little onto a cold plate.
 As the jam cools push slightly with your finger - the jam should wrinkle showing that it has a jelly consistency.